Gongkai-AM/Machine-Guides/Arcam EBM Guide.md

 #Arcam EBM guide
 This document is meant to introduce users to Arcam EBM manufacturing.
-This is a living document and work in progress, and is produced under the direction of Gemba AM.
+This is a living document and work in progress, and is produced under the direction of Gongkai AM.

-To get more info on Gemba or submit user documentation on Arcam or other industrial additive manufacturing machines, contact Spencer Wright at snwright@gmail.com.
+To get more info on Gongkai or submit user documentation on Arcam or other industrial additive manufacturing machines, contact [Spencer Wright](mailto:s@pencerw.com?subject=Gongkai Guides).

-Special thanks for this guide goes to Stavros Tsitsopoulos, who put a lot of great work into its creation and maintenance.
+Special thanks for this guide goes to [Stavros Tsitsopoulos,](https://www.linkedin.com/in/stavros-tsitsopoulos-a2757114) who created the intial document.

 #Introduction
 [Arcam AB](http://www.arcam.com/) (Sweden) is a spin-off company from Gothenburg University and was founded in 1997.
 Arcam is the sole machine manufacturer for EBM technology.
 The company offers a cost efficient metal powder bed fusion technology for production of high value (often medical and aerospace) components.